-Credits: 3.00 Lecture: 2.00 College: College of Education Department: Education Given the rapidly changing demographics in Georgia and the United States, this course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds.
+Credits: 3.00 Lecture: 2.00 College: College of Education Department: Education Given the rapidly changing demo

+Given the rapidly changing demographics in Georgia and the United States, this course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds.
 Specifically, this course is designed to examine: (1) the nature and function of culture; (2) the development of individual and group cultural identity; (3) definitions and implications of diversity; and (4) the influences of culture on learning, development, and pedagogy.
 Field Experience Required.
 (2-1-3)